How We Scaled Maintenance Tasks to Shopify's Core Monolith

 - Each shard would have its own

-table that would track a running task on a given pod. - We’d introduce a
+maintenance_tasks_runstable that would track a running task on a given pod. - We’d introduce a

-table in the m-shard database that would aggregate task run data across all pods for a given task.
+maintenance_tasks_cross_pod_runstable in the m-shard database that would aggregate task run data across all pods for a given task.

 We still had a big problem, though: there is a strict boundary between the pod context and the main pod context.
 Podded jobs cannot be enqueued from the main pod context, because this would mean enqueueing jobs across data centres.
 We needed a way to queue task jobs across multiple pods, and also a way to have the podded tasks report their progress back to the main pod context in order to aggregate task data across pods.
-Luckily for us, we were able to leverage tooling that already existed in Shopfy’s monolith: the cross pod task framework.
+Luckily for us, we were able to leverage tooling that already existed in Shopify’s monolith: the cross pod task framework.

 Shopify Core’s Cross Pod Task Framework